Skip to main content

 Vaping is an increasing concern for high schools around the world.
 Many students are attracted to the flavours and social aspect of vaping, leading to a rise in its popularity.

-Our research team has collated up-to-date vaping facts and information to help you navigate this topic, including what is vaping, the effects of vaping, vaping prevention tips for your school, and what the Australian Government is doing to prevent youth vaping.
+We have collated up-to-date vaping facts and information to help you navigate this topic, including what is vaping, the effects of vaping, vaping prevention tips for your school, and what the Australian Government is doing to prevent youth vaping.

-Explore Our Vaping Programs
+Explore Our Vaping Program

 Register